forestryio/forestry.io/hugo/content/docs/settings/fields/select.md

 {{% /tip %}}

 ## Data Source

 Allows developers to source options from a data file.
+The data structure must be either an array of strings, or a single object where both keys and values are strings.
+More complex data types, such as an array of objects, are not supported.

-The field will store the key from the data file in your front matter.
+When an object is used, the field will store the key from the data file in your front matter.

-{{% warning %}}
-The Data Source Type only allows for selection from named key-value pairs, and will not work with an array or an array of objects.
-{{% /warning %}}

 ## Templating
 You can query for the value in the data file in your templates using the field's `name`: